smessie/ldes-member-extraction-algorithm-impact/README.md

-# ldes-member-extraction-algorithm-impact
+# member-extraction-algorithm-evaluation

 This repository contains the code to evaluate the impact of the member extraction algorithm.
-It compares the extraction of members between the extract-cbd-shape library with and without the shape, and the baseline extraction algorithm using a profile.
+It compares the extraction of members between the extract-cbd-shape library, and the baseline extraction algorithm using a profile (optimum).

 ## Installation